Chargeback Fraud Is Up 25%—Here’s How To Protect Your Business

 Even as brick-and-mortar stores re-open, more consumers are finding that they enjoy the ease and convenience of online shopping, as well as other remote channels like click-and-collect.
 They now view the online purchasing experience as an integral component of the overall customer experience.
 That’s great news for digital retailers, but we must remember that new opportunities go hand in hand with new challenges—namely, the advent of chargebacks.

 Chargebacks generally occur when a cardholder contacts their issuing bank and disputes a charge.
 The cardholder could claim that there was an error on the merchant’s part, or that the transaction was unauthorized.
-2020 saw a surge of chargeback issuances coinciding with the boom in ecommerce activity.
+2020 saw a surge of chargeback fraud coinciding with the boom in ecommerce activity.

 Chargebacks are an important consumer protection mechanism.
-Over the last decade, though, more and more cardholders have abused the process through a practice known as friendly fraud.
-The recently-released 2021 Chargeback Field Report found that the average merchant noted a 21% year-over-year increase in friendly fraud between 2018 and 2021—in addition to the 25% increase in chargeback issuances due to COVID-19.
+Over the last decade, though, more and more cardholders have abused the chargeback process through a practice known as friendly fraud.
+The recently-released 2021 Chargeback Field Report found that the average merchant noted a 21% year-over-year increase in friendly fraud between 2018 and 2021—in addition to the 25% increase in chargeback fraud due to COVID-19.

 But where do friendly fraud chargebacks come from?
 In effect, any chargeback filed without a valid reason falls under this heading, so it’s important to clarify what constitutes a valid chargeback source.
 In this blog, we’ll cover:

 - The fundamental causes and originating sources of chargebacks

 - How merchants can prevent chargeback scams in a post-pandemic marketplace